vmware-archive/tanzu-tuesdays/content/advocate/tasha.md

 Website = ""
 GitHub = ""
 # 250x250
-Thumbnail = "img/advocate/new.png"
+Thumbnail = "img/advocate/tasha.jpg"
 Description = "Developer Advocacy Manager"
-Tags = ["Contact Tasha when you want to work with an advocate"]
+Tags = []
 +++

-Tasha is the manager for this rowdy crew of misfits.
+Tasha runs the Advocacy Team like a well oiled machine.
+[Contact](tisenberg@vmware.com) her to talk about having an advocate work with you.